Updated Mar 2016

 - Wide reach: We engage across political parties and with a wide range of stakeholders.
 We conduct research and influence policy debates at the local, regional, national and international level.

-If you wish to discuss further how you could benefit from working with IPPR, please contact Tim Finch, director of communications.
+If you wish to discuss further how you could benefit from working with IPPR, please contact one of our associate directors.